Child Protection Plans and Core Groups

 Planned outcomes should be:

-A Family Group Meeting is a family decision-making and planning process which harnesses the skills and knowledge of wider family members in collaboration with professionals.
+A Family Group Meeting/Conference is a family decision-making and planning process which harnesses the skills and knowledge of wider family members in collaboration with professionals.
 They have been used successfully to plan in a number of different contexts, including where there are safeguarding concerns (Marsh and Crow 1998, Lupton and Stevens 2000).

 It is important that the family and professionals are clear about: